appu1232/Discord-Selfbot/README.md

 - Quick commands so you can post pointless stuff as fast as possible like ``lenny``, ``shrug``, ``flip``, ``unflip``, and ``comeatmebro``
 - Self-destruct your previous message with animated text and a countdown.
 Yes, it's very pointless and abuses the rate-limit...but it looks cool.
 - Simple calculator.
-- Ping command that shows the response time.
+- Various other misc commands.

 ## Setup